nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Appendix C: Non-Functional Requirements

 - YAMOM should display a colorful timetable to enhance readability.
+- YAMOM should be able to have enough storage to store all my modules and timetables.
+- YAMOM should be able to save my data persistently.
+- YAMOM should be cross-platform and portable without performance or feature degradation.
+- YAMOM needs to be a lightweight and fast application.
 - YAMOM should have a neat and friendly interface so that stressed out students will feel more relaxed after planning out their schedule.

 ## Appendix D: Glossary

 <!-- - _glossary item_ - Definition -->

-- _NUSMods_ - [NUSMods](https://nusmods.com/) is the most widely used module manager / organiser tool among NUS students.
+- _NUSMods_ - [NUSMods](https://nusmods.com/) is the most widely used module manager / organiser tool among NUS
+  students.

 ## Appendix E: Acknowledgements

 Special thanks to the author of the following sources for inspiration and ideas that contributed to the development of **YAMOM**

 - https://stackoverflow.com/questions/25853393

 ### Third-party libraries